MIAOUS-group/calibration-done-right/README.md

 # calibration-done-right
-Public code for the calibration done right paper
+Public code for the "calibration done right" paper

 The code base is written entirely in rust.